damachine/coolerdash/README.md

 > **⚠️ Warning:** Updates and installation from the AUR may occasionally be difficult or delayed due to server availability or upstream issues.
 > The AUR has unfortunately become a target for bad actors recently.
-This project is open source, and all code can be reviewed.
 Please always be careful with AUR packages and check the PKGBUILD first before installing.
->
-> **Note:** It is recommended to use the AUR for installation and updates whenever possible.
-Manual installation from the official GitHub repository is necessary if you specifically want it or encounter persistent problems with the AUR.
-No automatic updates will be provided for manual installations.
+This project is open source, and all code can be reviewed!

 # CoolerDash - Extends [CoolerControl](https://gitlab.com/coolercontrol/coolercontrol) with a polished LCD-Dashboard